A Munto Fanfiction: New Beginnings © RedWingedAngel002

 "Unfortunately, the other rulers had become power hungry because of the new source of Akuto; they had become confused.
 A war broke out because of their greed."

 Yumemi attempted to force her restless hands still.
-It didn't take long for them to rouse once again.
+It did not take long for them to rouse once again.

 "All of these things were affecting us, too.
 The previous tsunami in Kisuido, all the recent earthquakes… Munto later explained the reason why Gntarl tried to take me away was to—" Her sentence was left unfinished and the girl shook her head with a sigh, mentally reproaching the Admiral's plan into stealing the whole city away.